MicrosoftLearning/mslearn-ai-studio/Instructions/archive/03b-Use-prompt-flow-NER.md

 ## Create a project in the Foundry portal

-You start by creating an Foundry portal project and an Azure AI Hub to support it.
+You start by creating a Foundry portal project and an Azure AI Hub to support it.

 1. In a web browser, open [https://ai.azure.com](https://ai.azure.com) and sign in using your Azure credentials.
 1. In the home page, select **+ Create project**.